canonical/mongodb-operator/README.md

 juju deploy ./*.charm
 ```

 It is customary to use MongoDB with replication.
-Hence usually more than one unit (preferably an odd number) is deployed.
+Hence usually more than one unit (preferably an odd number to prohibit a "split-brain" scenario) is deployed.
 To deploy MongoDB with multiple replicas, specify the number of desired units with the `-n` option.
 ```shell
 juju deploy ./*.charm -n <number_of_replicas>
 ```